 When an expensive car like a Ferrari 360 Modena doesn’t start, it usually means a costly fix.
 “After some time performing the inspection, we found a section of wire, two feet long in shambles,” says Jesse Yuvali, Owner, Jesses Garage European Auto Repair.
 As it turns out, rats were the culprit.
 It went unnoticed because the car was rarely driven.
 Unfortunately, it took many hours to rebuild everything.
 “I’ll never forget the look on his face when he realized what these vermin had just cost him,” says Yuvali.

 On a hot summer day, temps inside a car can easily rise above 100 degrees, which is one of the reasons your car is not a great place to leave things behind that can explode.
 Charlotte Allgood, franchise owner of Glass Doctor, a Neighborly Company in Dothan, Alabama shares a story about a customer who came in after the intense heat and pressure led to an explosion of hairspray that took out the entire back window of a car.
-Allgood recommends removing any and all aerosol cans from the car, no matter the season—and while you’re at it, never leave these things in your car, either.
+Allgood recommends removing any and all aerosol cans from the car, no matter the season.

 Something smells fishy